melinda-z/CI-MS2-MovieQuiz/README.md

 - The best way to promote our quiz game is through online advertisements and social media shares.

-### **Uers Story**
+### **Uers Stories**

+- **General User Goals**

   - As a movie lover, I want to find movie related activities, so that it broads up to my entertainments options.

   - As a movie buff, I want to find a quiz, so that I can test my knowledge level about movies.

   - As a gamer, I want to find interesting games, so that I can spend time enjoying playing it.

   - As an explorer , I want to explore through games, so that I can found intereting ideas and topics.

   - As a competitive person, I want to find a competitive game, so that I can challenge myself.

   - As a music lover, I want to listening to music while I'm answering the questions, so that I get both visual and hearing stimulation.

   - As a goal achiever, I want to save the scores, so that I can drive to go pass that score each time when I play.

   - As a mobile user, I want an application is molibe friendly, so that I can use it on my mobile.

+- **First Time Visitor Goals**

+  - As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about how to play the game.

+  - As a First Time Visitor, I want to be able to easily navigate throughout the site to give the game a try.

+  - As a First Time Visitor, I want to know about the developer infomation and their social media links.

+- **Returning Visitor Goals**

+  - As a Returning Visitor, I want to find the leader board and beat my last score.

+  - As a Returning Visitor, I want to see if there are higher scores saved in the system so I can try to beat it.

+### **Design**

+- Colour Scheme

+  The two main colours used are red and yellow, you can find a copy of the colour palette [here](assets/documentation/MS2-color-palette.pdf)

+- Typography

+  - Franklin Gothic Medium is the main font used throughout the whole website for main text and buttons, with Arial Narrow, Arial, sans-serif as the fallback font in case of any reason the font isn't being imported into the site correctly.
+Franklin Gothic is an common font and it suits the scheme and makes the website appealing.

+  - The headline font is Oswal by google font with sans-serif as the fallback font.
+It fits in the feel of the site perfectly.

+- Imagery

+  - Imagery is very important.
+The background hero image is designed to grab user's attention and give the users the feeling as if they are in a cinema.

+  - The end game illustrations demonstrate to the user how they did, gives immediate feed back, not only appealing but also encouraging.

 ### **Wireframes**